toreyheinz/cap_bootstrap/README.md

 	cap deploy:all

 This is generally what you will do for a new VPS that you are using for the first time.
+Basically, it runs a normal deploy:setup (which creates directories, etc) and then installs and configures software packages

 To only do installation of software: